polifonia-project/registry_app/README.md

 #### Text search

 The top-right search bar in the menu looks into the catalogue for resources.
-The search is performed on the primary labels of the records.
+The search is performed on the **primary labels** of records.

 ![search.png](docs/search.png)